genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/03_sharing-data.md

 <your-web-component [booleanProp]="true"></your-web-component>
 ```

-### Non-Primitive Values (Objects and Arrays)
+### Non-primitive values (objects and arrays)
-For non-primitive values such as objects and arrays, you can also pass them directly, leveraging Angular's property binding.
+You can also pass non-primitive values directly, using Angular's property binding.
 Here's how you can do it:

 ```html
 <your-web-component [objectProp]="{ key: 'value' }" [arrayProp]="[1, 2, 3]"></your-web-component>